dojo/docs/dojo/aspect.rst

 .. code-block :: javascript

   define(["dojo/aspect"], function(aspect){
-    aspect.after(dojo, "xhr", function(response){
+    aspect.after(dojo, "xhr", function(deferred){
       // this is called after any dojo.xhr call
     });
     // this will execute the original dojo.xhr method and then our advising function dojo.xhr("GET", {...});
   });

 We can also load dojo/aspect with dojo.require("dojo.aspect") to make it available globally as dojo.aspect: